CathalDawsonBolado/six_nations_blog/README.md.txt

 UPDATE users
 SET role = 'admin'
 WHERE username = 'your_registered_username';
-hello to this project hello
+hello to this project hello world